Shadowing dependencies in WORKSPACE

 )

-depend on different versions of testrunner
+Both dependencies A and B depend on different versions of testrunner.

-without conflict by giving them distinct names in
+Include both in myproject without conflict by giving them distinct names in

 workspace(name = "myproject")